qytangcq/WES_project/README.md

 conda  create -n wes
 ```

-softwares such as  sra-tools,fastqc,multiqc,vcftools,bcftools,qualimap,trim-galore,gatk etc. should be installed by `conda search *** ` and `conda install ***` or installed manually according to offical guidence.
+softwares such as  sra-tools,fastqc,multiqc,vcftools,bcftools,qualimap,trim-galore,csvtk,plink(version 1.9 and 2),gatk etc. should be installed by `conda search *** ` and `conda install ***` or installed manually according to offical guidence.

 We provide .yaml file created from our own conda enviroment.
 You can create a enviroment and install the required packages simultaneously with:
 ```sh